Quantum information theory and Fourier multipliers on quantum groups: Examples

-Her, we connect our convolution operators with the quantum channels investigated in the paper \cite{GJL1}.
+Her, we connect our convolution operators with the quantum channels investigated in the paper \cite{GJL18b}.

-If $u \in \M_{n} \ot \L^\infty(\QG)$ is a unitary representation of a compact quantum group $\QG$ (see \eqref{Def-rep}), then it is folklore \cite[(2.10)]{Wan1} \cite[Lemma 2.1]{Izu1} that the map $\alpha \co \M_{n} \to \M_{n} \ot \L^\infty(\QG)$ defined by
+If $u \in \M_{n} \ot \L^\infty(\QG)$ is a unitary representation of a compact quantum group $\QG$ (see \eqref{Def-rep}), then it is folklore \cite[(2.10)]{Wan99} \cite[Lemma 2.1]{Izu02} that the map $\alpha \co \M_{n} \to \M_{n} \ot \L^\infty(\QG)$ defined by

 is a right action of $\QG$ on the matrix algbra $\M_{n}$ in the sense of \eqref{Def-corep}.
 It is easy to check that $\alpha$ is ergodic if and only if $u$ is irreducible.
-The next proposition allows us to recover the quantum channel ``$N_f$'' of \cite[(9) page 10]{GJL1}.
+The next proposition allows us to recover the quantum channel denoted by <<$N_f$>> in \cite[(9) p.~10]{GJL18b}.
 Here, we identify $\L^1(\QG)$ with $\L^\infty(\QG)_*$.

 \begin{prop} Let $\QG$ be finite quantum group and $u$ be a unitary representation.
 Let $f \in \L^1(\QG)$ be a state.
 The map $T_{f,\alpha} \co \M_{n} \to \M_{n}$ is given by

 \end{prop}

 \begin{proof} By finite-dimensionality, we can write $u=\sum_{i=1}^N x_i \ot a_i$ where $x_i \in \M_{n}$ and $a_i \in \L^\infty(\QG)$.
 For any $x \in \M_{n}$, we have using the preservation of the trace $\tau$ by $R$ in the last equality